evmos/docs/docs/protocol/modules/feemarket.md

 ## Abstract

-This document specifies the feemarket module which allows to define a global transaction fee for the network.
+This document specifies the feemarket module, which allows defining a global transaction fee for the network.

 This module has been designed to support EIP-1559 in cosmos-sdk.